 Enoki is among the most popular and widely cultivated mushroom species worldwide.
 They are especially prevalent in Japanese and Chinese cuisine, where they are prized for their texture and taste.
 They also have an exceptional nutritional profile, being high in protein and fiber while low in calories and fat.

-In recent years, researchers have been investigating enoki mushrooms’ biological activity and potential health benefits.
+Researchers have been investigating enoki mushrooms’ biological activity and potential health benefits in recent years.
 In the next section, we discuss some of their most important findings to date.

 According to a 2016 review, studies have demonstrated the following enokitake mushroom benefits: